 In late 2020, the CDC established

 - First stage (phase 1A).
 Healthcare workers and long-term care facility residents and staff receive their first vaccine dose.
 This phase began in December 2020, with second doses beginning in early January.

 - Second stage (phase 1B).
-Adults 75 years and older and frontline essential workers can get vaccinated.
+Adults ages 75 and older and frontline essential workers can get vaccinated.

 - Third stage (phase 1C).
-Adults between 65 and 74, and those 16 to 64 who have underlying health conditions that increase the risk of serious, life threatening complications from COVID-19, can get vaccinated.
+Adults between ages 65 and 74, and those ages 16 to 64 who have underlying health conditions that increase the risk of serious, life threatening complications from COVID-19 can get vaccinated.

 On Jan.
 13, 2021, the federal government announced new recommendations that anyone 65 years or older should be offered a vaccine.